Smart Paste: Automatically Fixing Copy/Paste for Google Developers: Introduction

 \section{Introduction}

-The copy and paste command is ubiquitous within the developer workflow, allowing large amounts of code to be duplicated with a single keystroke.
-However, this action is often followed by a repetitive series of manual edits, requiring many more keystrokes to make the pasted code fit its new syntactic and semantic context.
+Copy-pasting is ubiquitous in developer workflows, allowing rapid code duplication.
+However, this often necessitates a repetitive series of manual edits to adapt the pasted code to its new syntactic and semantic context.
 This manual fixing process is an involved and error prone task~\cite{ray2013detecting}, encompassing a wide variety of necessary adjustments.
 These can range from standardized reformatting to conform to language-specific style guidelines, to minor variable renaming, or incrementing enumerated types.
 More complex pastes, such as integrating code from different sources or those that include new method calls, can demand familiarity with cross-language translations or library-specific APIs.
 These edits are tedious to perform, and misidentifying or incorrectly addressing them can easily lead to errors.
 Existing developer features in modern IDEs offer only partial solutions to the paste fixing problem:

 \begin{itemize} \item Code completion~\cite{bruch2009learning, svyatkovskiy2019pythia, raychev2014code} can expedite fixes by offering predictive suggestions which can be accepted by tab completion to reduce keystrokes.
 However, this can only address incremental additions at the end of a paste region.